-During the three month period ended September 30, 2013, the Company reported assay results from its ongoing diamond drilling program.
-This program included step-out holes on 40 to 80 meter centers west of the Tuvatu Resource Area.
+During the six month period ended December 31, 2013, the Company reported assay results from its ongoing diamond drilling program.
+This program included step-out holes on 40 to 80 meter centers both east and west of the previously defined Tuvatu Resource Area.

-Gold mineralization in this zone (western end of Tuvatu West) is hosted in east-west oriented structural corridor that transects the main north-south trending structural corridor that hosts the current Tuvatu Resource.
+Gold mineralization in the area to both the east and west of the main resource is hosted in an east-west oriented structural corridor that transects the main north-south trending corridor that hosts the current Tuvatu Resource.
 During the recent drilling program, gold mineralization which has been deposited in multiple mineralization structures was traced over 1,000 meters to the west of the resource area.
 Mineralization in the Tuvatu Resource Area has previously been drill tested to depths of approximately 300 meters, and remains open at depth and along strike.

 Highlights of the most recent drill results from the quarter include: